 - Room temperature usually refers to a somewhat wider temperature range, between 18 °C and 28 °C.

-- Tests at high or low temperatures are also possible, for which differing requirements can be specified.
+- Tests can also be performed at high or low temperatures, however, different requirements may be specified.

 Force and extension are the two fundamental values measured by a testing machine.
-As part of periodic calibration when compared to a measuring instrument based on national standards, evidence has shown that these measured values achieve a level of accuracy defined in the test standard across defined measuring ranges.
+Within the framework of a periodic calibration when compared to a measuring instrument traceable to a national standard, evidence has shown that these measured values achieve a level of accuracy defined in the test standard across defined measuring ranges.